HugoBruins/TUDelft-Project-Codes/GMAT scripts/readme.md

 For now the only script in here is the Earth to Mars transfer and capture script including stationkeeping.

 Aditionally, there is a quick ADSEE II script that I designed to analyze the equatorial shift of the given CAPSTONE mission as the payload swath angle seemed way too big.
+Note that for the CAPSTONE mission it is nowhere near as complicated as the original orbit, as it is a simplified 1600 km circular polar orbit.